Finalists revealed for the Loyalty Magazine Awards 2020 - Loyalty Magazine

 - €pistrofi Loyalty Program Digital Awareness Campaign – Eurobank / Mastercard

-- Assurance campaign – Intermiles
+- Assurance campaign – InterMiles

-- Acquiring one million members in 12 months – SKY Germany / Loyalty Prime
+- Acquiring one million members in 12 months – Sky Germany / Loyalty Prime

-- The Loyalty Podcast – New World Loyalty
+- New World Loyalty – The Loyalty Podcast

 - Pathé All Stars; Feel Like a Movie Star – Pathé / Magneds